mobinasri/flagger/README.md

 ## Running pipeline with WDL

-If users have a set of unalinged reads it is easier to run the pipeline (read mapping + HMM-Flagger) using the WDLs described below.
+If user has a set of unalinged reads it is easier to run the pipeline (read mapping + HMM-Flagger) using the WDLs described below.
 Using WDLs it is also easier to incorporate coverage biases that may exist in the satellite regions.

 A WDL file can be run locally using Cromwell, which is an open-source Workflow Management System for bioinformatics.
 The latest releases of Cromwell are available [here](https://github.com/broadinstitute/cromwell/releases) and the documentation is available [here](https://cromwell.readthedocs.io/en/stable/CommandLine/).